fpereiro/lith/readme.md

 {style: 'height:100%;width:100%;'}
 ```

-If you pass a `true` second argument to this function, it will generate its CSS in `prod mode`.
+If you pass a `true` second argument to this function, it will generate the CSS string in `prod mode`.

 ## Source code